What is SEO?

 Relevancy is based on what is written on the page.
 By finding keywords in the content, the search engine compares the relevancy of the content to the query.

 The source is also taken into consideration; for engines like Google, the more popular the source, the more reliable it is (presumably).

 Google is the most popular search engine in the world, holding 92.47% of the world market share, so optimizing your website for Google search is a good strategy.

 So, what can you do right now to improve your ranking?

 1. Create Relevant Content

-Make sure the content pages pages on your website include relevant information that is clearly stated and helpful.
+Make sure the content pages on your website include relevant information that is clearly stated and helpful.
 Each page should contain keywords and meta descriptions to trigger search results and include inbound and outbound links to reliable sources to increase your authority.